-6. Conclusions
+9.0 Conclusions

-- 6.1 In conclusion, this representation has assessed the published Draft Plan Strategy in respect of the Strategic Policies 08 and 11 and found same to be unsound, taking in to account the soundness tests set out in Development Plan Practice Note 6 Soundness. - 6.2 The representation has analysed the overall Strategic Housing Allocation number and identified this should be increased to a figure of 12,260 dwellings in order to take account of local evidence and published HGIs, allowing reasonable flexibility to deal with a change in circumstances. - 6.3 The allocation of housing growth between individual settlements has not been appropriately carried out by the Council and as such TSA have set out indicative allocations taking consideration of all evidence including the Council's HEF contained within the Settlement Appraisals. - 6.4 The representation has suggested amendments in respect of the Council's methodology in respect of Economic Development in Settlements, particularly in relation to the potential of existing employment sites being considering for alternative uses if required. - 6.5 For the reasons set out within this representation we respectfully request the stated amendments are supported and brought forward within the adopted Plan Strategy. - 6.6 Additionally, whilst we appreciate that any extensions and residential designations are reserved for Local Policies Plan stage, we respectfully request the Council retain Section 5 of this representation to Inform the Local Policies Plan stage, whereby the identified site would form a suitable location for future housing within the Town of Carryduff.
+- 9.1 We are of the opinion that the Settlements of Legacurry, Morningside, Annahilt and Hillsborough require additional housing land in order to meet the existing demand for residential development within these Settlements.
+The proposed housing allocation set out in Section 4 can be accommodated through the inclusion of our client's lands, with these providing a natural rounding off and infilling opportunities to the respective settlements. - 9.2 This representation has assessed the published Draft Plan Strategy in respect of the Strategic Policies 08 and HOU10 and found same to be unsound, taking in to account the soundness tests set out in Development Plan Practice Note 6 Soundness.
+It has analysed the overall Strategic Housing Allocation number and identified this should be increased to a figure of 12,260 dwellings in order to take account of local evidence and published HGIs, allowing reasonable flexibility to deal with a change in circumstances. - 9.3 The allocation of housing growth between individual settlements has not been appropriately carried out by the Council and as such TSA have set out indicative allocations taking consideration of all evidence including the Council's HEF contained within the Settlement Appraisals. - 9.4 The representation has suggested amendments in respect of the Council's Policy HOU10 Affordable Housing in Settlements which is currently too onerous on smaller house builders and is not currently founded on a robust evidence base. - 9.5 For the reasons set out within this representation we respectfully request the stated amendments are supported and brought forward within the adopted Plan Strategy.
+Additionally, whilst we appreciate that any extensions and residential designations are reserved for Local Policies Plan stage, we respectfully request the Council retain Sections 5-8 of this representation to inform the Local Policies Plan stage, whereby the identified sites would form a suitable extensions to each of the Settlements.